mendix/cf-mendix-buildpack/README.md

 python3 start.py
 ```

-After you are done turn it off with:
+After you are done, you can disable debug mode with:
 ```
 cf unset-env <YOUR_APP> DEBUG_CONTAINER
 cf restart <YOUR_APP>